xjamundx/fcnd-planning/writeup_template.md

 self.waypoints = starting_points + waypoints + ending_points
 ```

-## Challenge Details
+### Challenges Implementing Takeoff from Altitude

-While the concept I had was correct I ran into a few hurdles which I will outline in more detail.
+While the idea I had was correct I ran into a few hurdles which I will outline in more detail.

-Our A\* implementation is very obstacle averse.
+1. Our A\* implementation is very obstacle averse.
 Even when the height of our goal is 3m and our traveling altitude is 5m, the safety distance will prevent us from creating a path to that destination.

-Also `local_position_callback` wasn't taking altitude into account when determing if you found a waypoint, which means that if you're trying to straight up from a waypoint it will think you're already there and crash into the building try to diagnaolly travel to the next waypoint.
+2. Also `local_position_callback` wasn't taking altitude into account when determing if you found a waypoint, which means that if you're trying to straight up from a waypoint it will think you're already there and crash into the building try to diagnaolly travel to the next waypoint.

 ![crash the drone](./misc/fcnd-crash.png)

-Next up `velocity_callback` which triggers landing only wanted to initiate landing when you were below `0.1` meters altitude for both `local_position` and `global_position`.
+3. Next up `velocity_callback` which triggers landing only wanted to initiate landing when you were below `0.1` meters altitude for both `local_position` and `global_position`.
 This meant that while I could get the drone to hover near a roof it would never stop.

-The initial take-off altittude was initially being set to `TARGET_ALTITUDE` and so we needed to modify that to take into account the local_altitude.
+4. The initial take-off altittude was initially being set to `TARGET_ALTITUDE` and so we needed to modify that to take into account the local_altitude.

+### Bugs

 Even with all of those things in place there are still some limitations, such as this case, where we try to land in the middle of a building and it will either crash or drop down ;-)